- Identify possible challenges families face and considerations for parenting in early childhood.

-Resilient individuals have elements in their life that help them “bounce back” to overcome challenges and move forward in positive ways.
+Resilient individuals have elements in their life that help them overcome challenges and move forward in a positive way.
 Researchers have identified factors that promote resilience and coping in families who deal with challenges.
-Some of those factors are:
+Some of those factors include:

 - Establishing positive early family member-child relationships